dmbarbour/glas/docs/GlasProg.md

 ### Structured Behavior

 The intermediate language will be higher level than assembly and still impose some structure on control flow.
-Relevantly, I don't want the notion of 'jumps' or 'labels' in the intermediate language, excepting perhaps as a basis for coroutines.
+The closest thing to 'jump to label' may instead involve tail calls between handlers or definitions.

 ### Tail Call Optimization